Last Updated on December 18, 2023 by Pamela MacNaughtan

 Sutton is quaint and quiet.
 The white wood slat church across from Le Pleasant Hôtel is an art gallery, and there are wartime artillery guns in a park across the street.
 The town is a quirky mix of French and English cultures, and my anglophone brain and Québécoise heart are discombobulated and delighted.

 Route 139 is the main artery of Sutton.
 It’s here where most of the restaurants, cafés, gourmet food shops and boutiques can be found.
-A good place to kick off culinary quests in the Brome-Missisquoi region of the Eastern Townships.
+A good place to kick off culinary quests is in the Brome-Missisquoi region of the Eastern Townships.

 As a self-proclaimed professional eater, I take pride in trying as many restaurants as I can when I’m exploring a destination.
 If I can bring along a friend, perfect, I can sample more dishes without imploding (which is always my main goal)!